 Two of the other guys performing during the special were exes of Joni’s.
 The first of those on stage, Graham Nash, was the only artist who during the program sang a song not written by Mitchell: “Our House,” which he wrote for her while they lived together, and recorded with Crosby, Stills and Himself.

 That was one of too many smarmy hippy anthems on that record, in my opinion.
-And Nash — who famously argued vehemently with the Who’s Peter Townshend 40 years ago or so about how rock could and should be used politically — made it even more dreadful by prefacing the song by saying “The House is ours again” or something like that, referring to the Democratic Party winning the majority in the U.S. House of Representatives the first of the two nights of the live show.
+And Nash — who famously argued vehemently with the Who’s Peter Townshend 45-plus years ago about how rock could and should be used politically — made it even more dreadful by prefacing the song by saying “The House is ours again” or something like that, referring to the Democratic Party winning the majority in the U.S. House of Representatives the first of the two nights of the live show.

 Taylor, who dumped Mitchell a couple years after she Dear-Johnned Nash, performed “River,” and did it without the noodling he is sometimes wont to do.
 But that’s one of Joni’s more unisex songs.

 Taylor later did Mitchell’s iconic “Woodstock” — the song sounds autobiographical, but she never got to the 1969 festival.
 (She was quoted years later criticizing that ’60s watershed moment, and the generation that produced it.)
-That number included a backing vocal by Seal, a British soul/rhythm and blues artist I’d heard of, but never heard he had impressed me earlier in the show by covering Joni’s “Both Sides Now” — which can come off trite and treacly, but which he made epic.
+That number included a backing vocal by Seal, a British soul/rhythm and blues artist I’d heard of, but never heard.
+He had impressed me earlier in the show by covering Joni’s “Both Sides Now” — which can come off trite and treacly, but which he made epic.

 Another guy doing Joni songs was Kristofferson, writer of “Me and Bobby McGee” and “Sunday Morning Comin’ Down,” among a number of hits, and also a performer and actor.
 He was literally led onstage by Carlile, and acted like he didn’t know if he was punched or drilled.